 Image-line implemented its technology for plug-ins, also allow using the use of VST, VST3, and VST2, Buzz, ReWire, and DirectX via Fruity Wrapper, supporting 32 and 64 bits plug-ins architecture.
 An advantage of this DAW is its updates are free and for life.

-Also focused on music production, Ableton Live is an industry benchmark program, designed for composition and live music.
+Ableton Live is an industry benchmark program, designed for composition and live music.
 Its latest version comes loaded with all the powerful features of previous versions and substantial improvements.

 Another notable feature in this DAW is Max for Live, a plug-in that allows you to optimize program control for live sessions.

-Pro Tools was the first DAW with a professional interface and set the parameters for the future Digital Audio Workstations.
+Pro Tools was the first DAW with a professional interface and set the parameters for future Digital Audio Workstations.
 Created in 1989, widely used in professional environments, recording studios, and multimedia (movies, videos, concerts).